AUGMXNT/perfi/README.md

 ```

 ## Requirements
-You should be familiar with and have [Python 3.8](https://www.python.org/) and [Poetry](https://python-poetry.org/) installed.
-We won't be providing any support for setting up your software environment.
-In the future, we'll be building more accessible packaged installer releases.
+You should be familiar with and have [Python](https://www.python.org/) (3.9-3.12 tested).
+We have now switched to [PEP 621](https://peps.python.org/pep-0621/) for dependency management and recommend using `uv` for management:

+We won't be providing any support for setting up your software environment, but recommend using an advanced LLM like Claude Sonnet 3.5 with grounding (loading files, search) for support.

 perfi currently depends on several third party API providers (no configuration is required by default):
 * [DeBank OpenAPI](https://open.debank.com/) - provides a helpful list of transaction history per chain